-Preventing injuries is one of the most important responsibilities in the workplace.
-The Workers' Safety and Compensation Act (the 'Act') establishes the responsibilities of all workplace parties to work together to ensure the physical and psychological health and safety of workers.
+Preventing work-related injuries is the most important job in any workplace.
+The Workers' Safety and Compensation Act establishes the responsibilities of all workplace parties to work together to ensure the physical and psychological health and safety of workers.
 When injuries do occur, workers and employers must continue to work together to facilitate an injured worker's early and safe return to health and work.